 Caveats

 1) There were many who had not put any information online about their education background.
-This lack of data can account for some inaccuracy in the result.
+This lack of data can account for some inaccuracy in the result.2) 7 companies and an overall sample set of 200 business graduates is a very small number

 3) It was observed that MBA graduates formed only 20-30% of the total set.
 These observations are within this subset of MBA graduates.